-While it is important to design a solid plan and then implement it using a mix of assets and proper diversification, these efforts may be all for naught if an investor is unable to adhere to the plan.
+While it is important to design a solid plan and then implement it using the right mix of assets and proper diversification, these efforts may be all for naught if an investor is unable to adhere to the plan.
 The developments surrounding COVID-19 initially propelled equities into a bear market, followed by a vigorous rebound that resulted in a doubling of the S&P 500 Index.
 Investors who sold their equity positions during the downturn and held the proceeds in cash, missed out on the recovery.
+Looking ahead, we expect volatility to remain elevated in the near term as markets prepare for an economic slowdown and contraction in corporate earnings.
+Assessing and updating plans, if necessary, should allow investors to reposition portfolios in an effort to take better advantage of opportunities that periods of elevated volatility may create.